-Services PMI in Brazil averaged 48.73 points from 2011 until 2020, reaching an all time high of 57.10 points in February of 2012 and a record low of 36.90 points in February of 2016.
+Services PMI in Brazil averaged 48.02 points from 2011 until 2020, reaching an all time high of 57.10 points in February of 2012 and a record low of 27.40 points in April of 2020.
 This page provides the latest reported value for - Brazil Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brazil Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Markit Economics